 Captive from the International Risk Management Institute states that “When the products offered by insurers do not meet an insured’s risk financing needs, the best option might be to form a captive insurer.”

-Types of Captive insurance
+What are the Types of Captive insurance?

 - Pure Captives: which means captive insurers are owned completely, directly, or indirectly by their insureds.
 They generally insure only the risk of their owner.
 Pure captives can be categorized as

 - Group captives.

 - Industrial Insured Group owned captives which are group owned and operate in the same industry.

 - Heterogeneous groups are made up of multiple parties.

 - Sponsored Captives: A sponsored captive is not formed by its insureds, who take on the role of ‘participants.’
 Instead, a sponsored captive may be formed by an insurance industry related institution for the benefit of their clients.
 A sponsored captive does not necessarily pool the risks of its insureds.